vvarl0cks/TW-ERC721-staking-app/README.md

-# ERC721 Staking App rocroc
+# ERC721 Staking App 🖼
 ## Introduction

 This example demonstrates a use of several thirdweb tools to create an NFT Staking application.
 In this example, users can stake their ERC721 NFTs and earn ERC20 tokens as a reward.
 It combines: